JonathanCauchon/Contra-DC/README.md

 # Contra-DC

-Fully parameterizable contra-directional coupler model including pitch and width chirp.
+Fully parameterizable contra-directional coupler model including chirp.
 Offers to create fully parameterizable CDC object and simulate response with TMM method.

 - See [the documentation](https://github.com/JonathanCauchon/Contra-DC/tree/master/Documentation) for details on the physics of the device.